PiusEzekiel/passguard/README.md

 # passguard

 # Overview
 PassGuard is a web application designed to enhance password security by accurately rating password strength, identifying vulnerabilities, and providing users with suggestions for creating robust passwords.
-This readme provides an overview of the application structure, functionality, and usage.

 # Introduction
 PassGuard is a password management tool that aims to improve the security of user passwords.
 It includes a password policy configuration section and a password evaluation feature.